 Then-Sheriff Tom Finn gamely went through the motions of trying to track Black down, and even offered a $1,000 reward for his recapture.
 As it turned out, John Black had already left the country soon after his escape from the San Francisco County Jail.

-It hadn’t taken long for new Superintendent of Jails Gus Gilfeather to uncover John Black’s dope-smuggling enterprise at the Ingleside Jail.
+It hadn’t taken long for new Superintendent of Jails Gus Gilfether to uncover John Black’s dope-smuggling enterprise at the Ingleside Jail.
 It made for the kind of headlines a newly elected official like Eggers can only dream of, especially when it’s at the expense of the elected official you just replaced.

 One step foward, and then one back.
 On February 1, 1912 the San Francisco Grand Jury, after getting multiple reports of recent prisoner abuses at the Ingleside Jail, compelled Eggers to transport seventeen chained felony-charged prisoners from Ingleside to the Jury's court chambers.
-They heard testimony of jail prisoners being beaten, drugs still rampant in the facility and the oppressiveness of the new Jails Superintendent, A. J. "Gus" Gilfeather.
+They heard testimony of jail prisoners being beaten, drugs still rampant in the facility and the oppressiveness of the new Jails Superintendent, O. A. "Gus" Gilfether.
 The Grand Jury also heard from several county jail trustees who testified that everything at Ingleside was actually going just great.
 The Grand Jury published the testimony but did not file any specific charges.

 Happening only a month after Eggers was sworn in as Sheriff, this negative episode should have been an early wake-up call and an opportunity to re-set, but the impression was that, now he was Sheriff, Fred Eggers did not have to answer to anyone.